 The Richmond Caravan & Cabin park offers a range of accommodation.
-It has cabins, campsites, powered and unpowered sites, and powered en-suite sites.
-Park facilities include a campers kitchen, gas barbeque, half size tennis court, shop, games room, playground and swimming pool.
+It has cabins, campsites, powered and unpowered sites.
+Park facilities include a campers kitchen, gas barbeque, half size tennis court, games room, playground and swimming pool available in the summer.

-The swimming pool is solar heated and is open for use when the temperature is 25 degrees or warmer.
-Cabins are offered with or without private facilities.
+Cabins are offered with private facilities.
 All cabins have tea and coffee making facilities, television, cooking facilities, heating, electric blankets.